matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 - How do we verify that Windows Defender is classifying this file properly?
 - How can we interpret the results of the detection beyond the tag in order to better mitigate future similar threats?

+Think about this in terms of a different field.
+For example, in healthcare, medical professionals might rely on predictive ML models